Nadrieril/blog/_posts/2025-12-05-on-places-and-their-magic.md

 ## Closure capture

-Closures add a layer of magic to places: if you mention inside a closure a place that comes from outside the closure, the place will automatically get carried around along with the closure.
+Closures add another layer of magic to places: if you mention inside a closure a place that comes from outside the closure, the place will automatically get carried around along with the closure.
 We say the place is "captured", and this means either that we place-to-value coerce and store the resulting value inside the closure, or that we store a `&` or `&mut` borrow of the place inside the closure.
 Much like for autoderef, the way we capture `x` depends on how the place is used.

 For example, this:
 ```rust